fChristenson/spa-vs-site/readme.md

 > React has been designed from the start for gradual adoption, and you can use as little or as much React as you need. - [1]

+This option is perfect for all websites that need to enrich the experience but do not need to become a full SPA.

 ## SPA

 The full SPA is the last option we want to consider.